Xastir/Xastir/README.developers.md

 - By our long-standing convention, stable releases are always even numbers in the last field of the release number, and odd numbers mean "this is a development version."
-So whatever version number appears in configure.ac on the master branch is going to odd at the moment, and you're going to pick X.Y.Z so that the new Z is even.
+So whatever version number appears in configure.ac on the master branch is going to be odd at the moment, and you're going to pick X.Y.Z so that the new Z is even.

 - Change the version number in configure.ac to X.Y.Z.
 Grep around the code and remember to fix any other places where the old version